 In addition to his Emmy wins, Siff has been honored with The New York State Associated Press Award for General Excellence in Reporting.
 He has also won feature reporting awards from the New York Press Club, The Press Club of Long Island, and the Syracuse Press Club.

-Andrew is a New York City native and Hunter High School alumnus.
-He is an avid Yankees and Giants fan and lives in the City with his wife Dawn.
+Siff is a New York City native and Hunter High School alumnus.
+He is an avid Yankees and Giants fan and lives in the city with his wife Dawn and son Zeke.